brimbellelab/brimbellePass/README.md

 ## Disclaimer

-BrimbellePass is still a work in progress and clearly lacks A LOT of necessary features before claiming to be at the alpha version stage.
+BrimbellePass is still a work in progress and clearly lacks A LOT of necessary features before claiming to be the perfect password manager.
 Refer to the road map for more details before using.

 This software is distributed AS IS, with no warranty expressed or implied.